Senior Associate Solicitor

 Get to know Karen

 I have been practicing law now since 2004, initially working in the field of personal injury.
 In 2016, I made the decision to specialise in employment law.
+I then joined Slater and Gordon in 2020.

 I advise on the full spectrum of issues which arise in the workplace right the way from internal grievance and disciplinary processes through to Employment Tribunal hearings.
 I have particular expertise advising employees who are experiencing difficulties with their employer for various reasons, including unfair dismissal and discrimination on the grounds of disability, sex, age and race.